g3tsyst3m/g3tsyst3m.github.io/_posts/2023-08-19-Create your own Netcat using Python.md

   - elevationstation
 ---

+**Update: 11/4/2024**

+> Of all my blog posts, this one is hands down the most popular and likely the most useful.
+Thank you everyone for sharing your interest in this content!
+If you have ideas, general feedback, etc hit me up on my discord!
+I'd love to hear from you and talk more: https://discord.gg/bqDkEdDrQQ

 Why make your own version of Netcat?
 Here's a few reasons:

 - Windows Defender for Endpoint is at least one EDR solution I can confirm blocks/flags it if used on Windows.
 I'm sure other EDR solutions detect it too